YuweiYin/yuweiyin.github.com/_pages/about.md

 My name is 阴昱为 Yin-Yuwei (/ˈjɪnˌjuːweɪ/).

-My family name 阴 Yin dates from the 7th generation descendant of a Chinese philosopher and politician [Guan Zhong](https://en.wikipedia.org/wiki/Guan_Zhong) (c.
+My family name (Yin 阴) originates from the descendant of a Chinese philosopher and politician [Guan Zhong](https://en.wikipedia.org/wiki/Guan_Zhong) (c.
 720–645 B.C.).
-In Ancient Chinese philosophy, 阴阳 [yin and yang](https://en.wikipedia.org/wiki/Yin_and_yang) (/ˈjɪn/ and /ˈjɑːŋ, ˈjæŋ/; "dark-light", "negative-positive") is a Chinese philosophical concept that describes how obviously opposite or contrary forces may actually be complementary, interconnected, and interdependent in the natural world, and how they may give rise to each other as they interrelate to one another.
+In Ancient Chinese philosophy, ☯️ 阴阳 [Yin and Yang](https://en.wikipedia.org/wiki/Yin_and_yang) (/ˈjɪn/ and /ˈjɑːŋ, ˈjæŋ/; "dark-light", "negative-positive") is a philosophical concept that describes how obviously opposite or contrary forces may actually be complementary, interconnected, and interdependent in the natural world, and how they may give rise to each other as they interrelate to one another. ☯︎

 昱 as a noun, it means tomorrow.
 Because the upper part is 日 (the sun) and the lower part is 立 (to stand).
 Together, it means the sun rises, indicating a new day.
 Thus it also denotes light and sunshine.
 As a verb, 昱 means to shine, to light, and to illuminate.